-But I still didn’t try Dove’s refillable deodorant because they’re not the people pushing change forward.
-They’re just following the trend, after seeing the success of small start-ups like byHumankind and PAPR, which are taking big risks to put something different on the market.
+But I still didn’t try Dove’s refillable deodorant because they’re not the people pushing the change forward.
+They’re just following the trend, after seeing the success of small start-ups like Bite and by Humankind, which are taking big risks to develop unique refillable products and bring them to market.

-PAPR vs Native Deodorant (the other cardboard option)
+PAPR vs Native Deodorant (another cardboard option)

-You might have seen Native’s ads for their new cardboard-packaged deodorant plastered all over social media.
-The reason I didn’t try Native is the same as why I didn’t Dove’s refillable option: Their cardboard line is just an off-shoot of a plastic-based company.
+You might have seen Native’s ads for their new cardboard-packaged deodorant all over social media.
+The reason I didn’t try Native is the same as why I didn’t Dove’s refillable option: Their cardboard line is an off-shoot of a plastic-based company.

 At the risk of sounding like a broken record: It’s great that they’re making a change in the right direction.
-But I’d just rather support the pioneers like PAPR and byHumankind.
+But I’d just rather support the pioneers like PAPR, Bite and by Humankind.

-Ethique (a zero-packaging option)
+Ethique Deodorant (a zero-packaging option)

 Some sustainable brands make deodorant that’s just completely unpackaged, like one I tried from the New Zealander zero-waste brand Ethique.
 Ethique is one of those great companies that checks every single box for sustainability: They’re a Certified B Corp.
 They’re a member of 1% For The Planet.
 They carbon offset not only every part of their business, but every part of their employees’ personal lives, too.